Swept Away (1974 film): Plot summary

 An arrogant wealthy woman named Raffaella Pavone Lanzetti is vacationing on a yacht in the Mediterranean Sea with friends—swimming, sunbathing, and talking incessantly about the "virtues" of her class and the worthlessness of the political left.
 Her nonstop political monologue infuriates one of the deckhands, Gennarino, a dedicated communist who manages to restrain his opinions to avoid losing his good job.
 Despite her humiliating insults, Gennarino agrees to take her out on a dinghy late in the evening to see the rest of her friends who have gone ahead without her.
 On their way, the outboard motor gives out, leaving them stranded in the middle of the sea with no land in sight.

 After a night at sea, Gennarino manages to get the motor running again, but has no idea where they are.
-Eventually, they spot an island and head toward it, destroying their dinghy in the process.
+Eventually, they spot an island and head towards it, destroying their dinghy in the process.
 On land, they discover that there is no one else on the island.
 Accustomed to having everything done for her, Raffaella begins ordering Gennarino about, but he snaps, refusing to assist her any longer.
 Raffaella reacts with a string of insults, but he gives as good as he gets, and they split up to explore the island on their own.

 Gennarino is soon catching and cooking lobsters.
 Gradually, their roles become reversed.
 While she has to rely on him for food, Gennarino wants her to be his slave, convinced that women are born to serve men.
 He even forces her to endure the indignity of washing his underwear.
 When she reacts in angry defiance, he slaps her around.
 Gennarino starts to rape her, but then changes his mind, deciding that it would be more satisfying if she gave herself to him willingly.
 Later that evening, Raffaella does approach him, and both willingly engage in passionate sex.
 He wants her to fall in love with him, and she becomes subservient to him.
 Eventually, they spot a ship, and although they are both reluctant to disrupt their newfound paradise, they signal the ship and are rescued.

-After returning home, they soon revert to their former lives and social roles—she once again embracing the upper-class lifestyle of her friends; he returning to a life of a lower-class worker and husband.
-Gennarino contacts Raffaella in secret and asks her to return to the island with him where they can live, promising to abandon his wife and children for her should she also leave her husband.
+After returning home, Gennarino and Raffaella soon revert to their former lives and social roles—she once again embracing the upper-class lifestyle of her friends; he returning to a life of a lower-class worker and husband.
+Gennarino secretly contacts Raffaella and asks her to return to the island with him where they can live, promising to abandon his wife and children for her should she also leave her husband.
 Raffaella instead chooses to leave with her husband by helicopter, leaving Gennarino to scream insults at the vehicle as he is left alone on the dock.
 Gennarino's wife Anna discovers his affair, and spitefully tells him their marriage is over.
-The film ends as a defeated and saddened Gennarino carries his wife's luggage along the dock, trailing behind her.
+A defeated and saddened Gennarino carries his wife's luggage along the dock, trailing behind her.